the law offices of DONNA D. VINCENTI

 The Firm's main office is located in the Town of Lakeville, in Litchfield County, Connecticut.

-The office is currently closed to the public due to concerns about the coronavirus and maintaining the integrity of our clients’, and as well our own, health.
-However, Attorney Vincenti is working remotely and is available by email (firstname.lastname@example.org) or telephone (leave a message at the office number under “contact” below).
-I apologize for any inconvenience, but I am confident that we can work within the recommended public health protocols to continue to provide legal services in a timely manner.
+The office is open by appointment.
+Attorney Vincenti is available by email (firstname.lastname@example.org) or telephone (leave a message at the office number under “contact” below).
+I am confident that we can work within the recommended public health protocols to continue to provide legal services in a timely manner.
 I hope you will find helpful my Notices concerning actions that the Governor of this State, Ned Lamont, has taken in response to this outbreak, and how the CARES Act might impact your estate planning.
 Please take care and do stay healthy in this challenging time.

 NOTICE Concerning Executive Orders.
 By Executive Order, Governor Ned Lamont has made many accommodations to ensure the health and safety of Connecticut residents during the coronavirus outbreak.
 A few are noted below.